-A journey through a cyber career
+A journey through a cybersecurity career

 by Black Hat Middle East and Africa